nandagundapaneni/NGSuggestions/README.md

 <b>How to use this app?</b>

- Suggestions based of current location
+ Suggestions based of current location and user heading (Approximate direction the phone is pointing)

- Once you install and open the app for first time the app would ask for permission to use your location to give you suggestions about places around you.
  Point your phone at different directions to see what places are in that direction.
  Please use the NGSuggestions.xcworkspace instead of the .xcodeproj as this project used cocoapods for dependency management